Teriks/pake/docs/index.rst

 Running pake scripts in pake
 ----------------------------

-Pake is able to run itself through the use of :py:meth:`pake.make.Target.run_script` or even :py:meth:`pake.submake.run_script`.  :py:meth:`pake.make.Target.run_script` is preferred because it handles writing program output to the targets output queue in a synchronized manner when multiple jobs are running.
+Pake is able to run itself through the use of :py:meth:`pake.make.Target.run_pake` or even :py:meth:`pake.subpake.run_pake`.  :py:meth:`pake.make.Target.run_pake` is preferred because it handles writing program output to the targets output queue in a synchronized manner when multiple jobs are running.